 - Ice water: for the crust.

-- Blueberries: What's a blueberry pie without blueberries?
+- Blueberries: What's a blueberry pie without fresh blueberries?
 Stick to fresh berries for this recipe and use organic blueberries if possible.

-How to make Gluten-Free Blueberry Crumble Pie
+How to make Gluten Free Blueberry Crumble Pie

 - First make the crust adding dry ingredients to the bowl of a food processor and pulse to combine.
 Pulse in the cold, cubed coconut oil until you have a sand like mixture then add the yolk, ACV, and ice water.
 Once dough is coming together, transfer to a bowl and form a disk.
 Wrap in plastic wrap and place in the fridge for at least 30 minutes.